Klondike-prog/playwright-e2e-template/README.md

 ## Scope

-The scope of the project represents a template for playwright E2E Tests using TypeScript.
+The scope of the project represents a template for playwright E2E Tests using TypeScript based off POM (Page Object Model).
 All tests are performed on a mock website called [practicesoftwaretesting](https://practicesoftwaretesting.com)
-The template is set for multiple environments stage and dev, but you can add as many envs as you wish.
+The template is set for multiple environments (stage and dev), but you can add as many envs as you wish.

 ## Installation